-Have you been charged with DUI or DWI and searching for a DUI lawyer?
-Don’t panic, we can help protect your freedom, reputation and driver.
+Have you been charged with DUI (driving under the influence) or DWI (driving while impaired) and searching for a defense lawyer to assist in your defense?
+Don’t panic, we can protect your freedom, reputation and driver’s license.

-Drunk driving charges are some of the most common criminal actions by the State for motorists.
-Ensuring a successful outcome for your case is one of the main goals for our Baltimore County & Maryland DWI lawyers.
+Drunk driving charges are some of the most common criminal charges by the State for motorists.
+Ensuring a successful outcome for your case is one of the main goals for our drunk driving and driving while impaired lawyers.

 Don’t take chances with your freedom and privilege to drive.
-Speak with an skilled drunk driving defense lawyer today.
+Speak with an skilled drunk driving & criminal defense lawyer today.

 Most people that are charged with DUI in Baltimore County don’t think they had too many when stopped by the police.
 Maybe a dinner with a couple of beers or a night out with friends that lasted a little too long.